MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSession.md

 ### -Port
 Specifies the specified network port that is used for the temporary connection in which the Get-PSSession command runs.
 To connect to a remote computer, the remote computer must be listening on the port that the connection uses.
-The default ports are 5985 (the WinRM port for HTTP) and 5986 (the WinRM port for HTTPS).
+The default ports are 5985, which is the WinRM port for HTTP, and 5986, which is the WinRM port for HTTPS.

 Before using an alternate port, you must configure the WinRM listener on the remote computer to listen at that port.
 To configure the listener, type the following two commands at the Windows PowerShell prompt: